kratinjay/kratinjay/README.md

 - 🙋🏻‍♂️ I’m looking to collaborate in Open Source Projects.

 <h3><b>Small Intro:</b></h3>
-I am Computer Science Graduate, in Bachelors in Computer Application(BCA).
-I am a life-time learner with a keen interest in Web Development, I love collaborating in Open Source.
+I am Computer Science Graduate, in Bachelors of Computer Application(BCA).
+I am a life-time learner with a keen interest in Web Development.
+I love collaborating in Open Source.

 <hr>